-For Yemen, over 60% of Section 1206 assistance thus far is being provided with FY2010 funds, most used to provide small airplanes and helicopters and other aircraft support to the Yemeni air force, to enable it to support Yemeni CT units, and the rest to enhance the CT capability of Yemeni special operations forces.
+Yemen has been the largest recipient.
+The \$252.6 million it received from FY2006 through FY20010 constitutes almost a fifth of total Section 1206 funding to date.
+Over 60% of Section 1206 assistance to Yemen thus far was provided with FY2010 funds, most used to provide small airplanes and helicopters and other aircraft support to the Yemeni air force, to enable it to support Yemeni CT units, and the rest to enhance the CT capability of Yemeni SOF.

 Over a quarter of Section 1206 aid to Yemen was provided through FY2009 funding.
 This assistance included not only trucks, radio systems (with operation and maintenance training), and body armor to help the Yemeni Border Security Force deter, detect, and detain terrorists along the Yemen, Saudi Arabia, and Oman borders, but also equipment for the Yemeni Coast Guard (patrol boats and accessories, and shipboard radios) and for the Yemini Air Force (helicopter spare parts and surveillance cameras) to enhance CT capability.
 FY2009 funds also supported Yemen's Ministry of Defense with an explosive ordnance disposal program.
-Section 1206 assistance to Yemen started in FY2006 with a relatively small package of equipment (small arms and ammunition, computers, radios and their installation, and light tactical vehicles) to aid the Yemeni Armed Forces in preventing crossborder arms trafficking.
+Section 1206 assistance to Yemen started in FY2006 with a relatively small package of equipment (small arms and ammunition, computers, radios and their installation, and light tactical vehicles) to aid the Yemeni Armed Forces in preventing cross-border arms trafficking.
 Significantly more FY2007 funds, about 10% of the current total, were devoted to enhance Yemen's border security CT capability, with vehicles of various types (as well as maintenance training and support), spare parts, crisis action center equipment, and transportation

-For Pakistan, Section 1206 has provided equipment and training to increase the government's ability to counter terrorism threats emanating from the Federally Administered Tribal Areas (FATA).
+Pakistan, the second-largest recipient with \$203.4 million, or about 15% of total Section 1206 funding, did not receive funds in FY2010.
+Some \$113.5 million, or over half Pakistan's funding, was provided in FY2009.
+Most Section 1206 funding to Pakistan has provided equipment and training to increase the government's ability to counter terrorism threats emanating from the Federally Administered Tribal Areas (FATA).

-- A central feature has been helicopter support.
+A central feature has been helicopter support.
 In FY2006, Section 1206 assistance was first used to address spare part shortages that limited availability from Pakistan's "impressive inventory of helicopters."
 These funds provided spare parts for Mi-17 and Cobra helicopters, as well as aviation body armor, night vision goggles, and limited visibility training for pilots.
-FY2008 and FY2009 funds also have provided the means, technical support, and training to repair, maintain, shelter, and operate Pakistan's helicopters for use in FATA operations.
-FY2009 funds supply four Mi-17 helicopters and spare parts for use along Pakistan's western border. - Support to Pakistan's Special Services Group (SSG), a special forces unit, to operate more effectively in the FATA has included a variety of equipment in FY2007, FY2008, and FY2009.
-Equipment contracted during those fiscal years includes radios and other communications equipment, targeting systems, sniper rifles, ammunition, night vision goggles, global positioning systems units, lifesaver kits, body armor, and other field gear.
-In FY2007 it included training for conducting nighttime raids from helicopters (FY2007).
-In FY2008, equipment was also provided to the Pakistan Army Aviation 21st reaction squadron.
+FY2008 and FY2009 funds also have provided the means, technical support,